ganeshaashish/conference_scheduler/README.md

 Code to schedule conference

-Steps to run the solution:
+Steps to run the solution:<br/>

 1) Run the ConferenceScheduler.java class.
-It has main method which loads the test data.<br/>
+It has main method which use the test data genertaed from CSVData class.<br/>
-2) For testing the program run Tests.java which has 6 test cases for both maximizing the presenters and minimizing the cost.<br/>
+2) For testing the program, run Tests.java which has 6 test cases for both maximizing the presenters and minimizing the cost.<br/>
-3) You can provide data through your CSV file by calling CSVData.readCSV(File file);<br/>

 <br/>
 Thanks!